Popular Influencers in 2026, a Sponsorship Buyer's View

 - SonyMusicSouthVEVO at 23.1M and Kallmekris at 13M anchor the music and crime-content categories.

-- Sponsorship-tier T1 rates span $5,000 to $20,000 per integration in our log.
+- Rates for creators above 1M subscribers span $5,000 to $20,000 per integration in our log.

-A lot of you Google "most popular influencers" and start picking from the top of the list.
+A lot of you Google "most popular influencers" and start picking names from the top of the list.

 If you want to sanity-check the dollar side first, see what influencer marketing actually costs in 2026 before you spend another hour on outreach.